Malaysia Federal Route 46

+Overview

+Changlun–Kuala Perlis Highway

-Changlun–Kuala Perlis Highway (Lebuhraya Changlun–Kuala Perlis) or Federal Route 194, is a controlled-access highway in Malaysia which links the state of Perlis with the main expressway of Peninsular Malaysia, the North–South Expressway.
+Changlun–Kuala Perlis Highway (Lebuhraya Changlun–Kuala Perlis; 樟仑–玻璃市港口快速公路) or formerly Federal Route 194 is a controlled-access highway links the state of Perlis with the main expressway of Peninsular Malaysia, the North–South Expressway.
 Most of the route of this highway used to be Kedah State Route K6 and Perlis State Route R6, while the Federal Route 81 is a short road from Route 7 to Kuala Perlis.
 Those roads were upgraded to a four-lane highway to provide better accessibility from the North–South Expressway.